kwingfi24/Engineering_4_Notebook/README.md

 ## Headless_Accelerometer

 ### Assignment Description
 In this assigment we had to pick an axis (I chose to do x) and display it graphically using a dot that moves around.
+This was done with the use of code from previous assignments as a base.

 ### Evidence